Last Updated on by

 he most notable of these is that it can take anything from 10 to 45 minutes for the chemicals to work their magic in making your water drinkable and they tend to leave a slightly unpalatable taste.
 Also, because no filtering is involved, users of chemical treatments will need to procure their water from a clear source to avoid every swig coming with a side of sediment!

 Generally speaking, water filtration systems are more practical for processing larger quantities of water.
-They work by using a pump or gravity to feed untreated water into a bottle or hydration bladder through a very fine filter that catches any bacteria.
+They work by using a pump or gravity to feed untreated water into metal or plastic water bottles or hydration bladder through a very fine filter that catches any bacteria.
 While filtration devices do not eliminate viruses, most models effectively remove in excess of 99.9% of other bio-contaminants.

 The benefits of filtration devices are, as mentioned above, that they allow you to treat much more water in a shorter time than most other systems.
 They are also relatively lightweight and come in a variety of sizes, with some models designed for solo hikers and other, “basecamp” models geared towards larger parties on longer, expedition-style trips.